soexe/simplepreloaders/README.md

 # Preloader
-It's a thing for ur site which imitate page downloading and look beatiful U can see how this seem in the "index.html" file
+U can see how they seem by checking file "index.html"

+Enjoy!